martikum/RepData_PeerAssessment1/PA1_template.md

 naValues <- sum(is.na(activityData$steps)) # calculating total number of missing values in the dataset
 ```

-The total number of missing values in the dataset (i.e. the total number of rows with NAs) is equal to 2304.
+We have calculated the total number of missing values in the dataset (i.e. the total number of rows with NAs).
+It is equal to 2304.

+We have replaced all the missing values in **steps** variable in the dataset with the mean value for that day.
+If there were no steps data available throughout that day we replaced it with overall interval mean throughout the whole dataset.
+A histogram of the total number of steps taken each day plotted out of new dataset is shown below.

 ```r